 Unless there are extenuating circumstances, that usually means keeping the kids with the biological parent.

-Just because you divorce, that doesn’t necessarily mean step-parents can’t have a continuing relationship with children.
+Just because you get a divorce, that doesn’t necessarily mean step-parents can’t have a continuing relationship with the children.
 Again, this depends on the particular situation, especially the people involved and the nature of the relationship.

 There are two common potential avenues: